namtvit07/pushpop/README.md

 #### The Quickstart

-Setup Pushpop locally.
-It takes 10 minutes to get that first shiny report in your inbox, and even less if you already have a Keen IO, Sendgrid or Twilio account.
+Setup Pushpop locally and run your first job in minutes.

 **[Go to the Quickstart](#quickstart)**